YannickGibson/hackjakbrno/README.md

 The output from `solver.py` indicates which genes have been identified in the specified bacteria (by barcode).

+Control over the entire vector database is managed through the iris_database.py file, which acts as an interface to interact with and manipulate the database.
+Internally, it utilizes the InterSystems IRIS vector database solution, providing efficient storage, querying, and management of vector data.

 ![DNA_diagram](/resources/DNA_diagram.png)

 # 💻 Installation